skh960630/LSTM-TimeSeries-Prediction/README.md

 # LSTM Time Series Prediction
 LSTM using Keras to predict the time series data.
 There are two running files to predict international airline passengers.
 We use 65% of data to train the LSTM model and predict the other 35% of data and compare the predicted data with real data.

-International airline passengers: Number of passengers for each month in thousands
+International airline passengers: Number of passengers for each month in thousands.

 ## Requirements
 Please check the version of libraries I used for this LSTM.